 - The College Bound program provides a safe environment for tutoring, learning, and fun on our campus for younger school students.
 Many math and education double majors have provided leadership for this program.

-- If you desire to serve in an urban environment, the Gordon in Lynn program has many other community partners with need for students with math ability.
-Some examples of programs math students and faculty have helped with include the New American Center, the Ford School, and others.
+- If you desire to serve in an urban environment, the Office of Community Engagement has sometimes had community partners with need for students with math ability.
+Some examples of programs math students and faculty have helped with include the New American Center, the Ford School, Girls Inc., Straight Ahead ex-offender ministries, and others.

-- The department is beginning to experiment with opportunities combining real curricular content with service to the community.
+- The department has experimented with opportunities combining real curricular content with service to the community.
 Faculty encourage feedback with respect to this initiative!

 - Several students did an in-class project for the City of Lynn police department for Operations Research.

-- Calculus II students sometimes have an option involving tutoring students taking courses preparatory to calculus in Lynn, working with several different community partners.
+- Calculus II students had tutored students taking courses preparatory to calculus, working with several different community partners.

 - Most 100- and 200-level courses have grader positions as a work-study job; generally, if you do well in a course and would enjoy solidifying your skills, you can ask the instructor if there is a need for a grader.

-- For students with exceptional math skills and compassion, the Academic Support Center has a limited number of paid math tutor positions.
+- For students with exceptional math skills and compassion, the Academic Support Center has a limited number of paid math tutor positions for the Math Lab.

-Throughout the year, announcements for other volunteer opportunities often appear, as well as occasional needs for individual tutoring in the immediate North Shore area.
+Throughout the year, announcements for other volunteer opportunities often appear, as well as occasional needs for individual tutoring or jobs at tutoring places such as Mathnasium in the immediate North Shore/Cape Ann area.
 Watch your email inbox.